History of San Juan Islands in Timeline

 San Juan Islands

-1911: Sea Otters Receive Federal Protection
+1911: Sea Otter Federal Protection

-1969: Sea Otters Re-Introduced
+1969: Sea Otters Re-introduced to Washington Coast

 In the summer of 1969, fifty-nine sea otters were re-introduced to the Washington coast from Amchitka Island, Alaska.

-1970: Sea Otters Re-Introduced
+1970: Sea Otters Re-introduced to Washington Coast

-October 1996: Sea Otter Observed Near Cattle Point
+October 1996: Sea Otter Observed near Cattle Point

 2009: Salish Sea Recognized by United States

-In 2009, the United States recognized the bodies of water surrounding San Juan Islands, including Puget Sound and the Straits of Georgia and Juan de Fuca, collectively as the Salish Sea.
+In 2009, the United States recognized the bodies of water surrounding the San Juan Islands, including Puget Sound and the Straits of Georgia and Juan de Fuca, collectively as the Salish Sea.

 2010: Salish Sea Recognized by Canada

-In 2010, Canada recognized the bodies of water surrounding San Juan Islands, including Puget Sound and the Straits of Georgia and Juan de Fuca, collectively as the Salish Sea.
+In 2010, Canada recognized the bodies of water surrounding the San Juan Islands, including Puget Sound and the Straits of Georgia and Juan de Fuca, collectively as the Salish Sea.

-2011: Beavers at Killebrew Lake
+2011: Beaver Appearance at Killebrew Lake

-2016: Population Estimates for Inhabited Islands
+2016: Population Estimates

-In 2020, 51.7 percent of the resident population aged 25 and up have earned a bachelor’s degree or attained a higher level of formal education.
+From 2016 to 2020, 51.7 percent of the resident population aged 25 and up in San Juan County have earned a bachelor’s degree or attained a higher level of formal education.

-June 2024: Plane Crash on San Juan Islands
+June 7, 2024: T-34 Plane Crash on San Juan Islands